WASD-Gaming/fgc-scoreboard/README.md

 ## Drop Me a Line
 If you found this at all useful, please let me know!
 You can drop me a line on twitter ([@tarikfayad](https://twitter.com/tarikfayad)), find me on Twitch ([ImpurestClub](https://www.twitch.tv/impurestclub/)), or ping me on my Discord server ([Link](https://discord.gg/ykj8tsN)).

-Also, feel free to check out a much bigger project I've been working on called [**WASD**](https://wasdgaming.gg).
+Also, feel free to check out a much bigger project I've been working on called **WASD**.
 It's a search enginge for teammates/sparring partners along with a pretty comprehensive tournament calendar.
+You can find it here: https://wasdgaming.gg

 ## Thank Yous
 Massive thank you to TheSassageKing for making the initial [4 hour YouTube tutorial this is based on](https://www.youtube.com/watch?v=qqyFknxaVWo).
 The general look of the board and a good chunk of the code's skeleton comes from following that video.